LWSS/CSGOTavern/README.md

 Currently needs a payment system.
 Was using Stripe, but ripped it out.

-Also note this does not use the original_id attribute from the CSGO API.
-So now that the CSGO API is dead, it should still work.
+Note: Uses the now defunct CSGO API ( http://api.steampowered.com/IEconItems_730/ )

 Code Licensed under MIT.
 However, it would be cool if you put that you used my code somewhere on your site.